-Chorro Grande Trail is a 7.1 mile moderately trafficked out and back trail located near Ojai, CA that features beautiful wild flowers and is rated as difficult.
+Chorro Grande Trail is a 7.1 mile moderately trafficked out and back trail located near Ojai, California that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 Directions from Ojai: Take Highway 33 north 25.6 miles to Chorro Grande Trail sign.